What is Fetal Distress?

 - The fetal heart rate is too slow.
 A decreased fetal heart rate can indicate fetal acidosis and other conditions that lead to non-reassuring fetal status.
 The fetal heart rate is monitored by using a device called an electronic fetal monitor.
 A slow heart rate is called “bradycardia”.

 - Fetal heart monitoring indicates abnormal rates and rhythms.
-Alarming patterns of variable decelerations and late declerations of the baby’s heart rate can appear during labor.
-Late decelerations are indicators of fetal distress because the baby is not recovering from the temporary blockage of oxygen during a contraction.
+Alarming patterns of variable decelerations and late decelerations of the baby’s heart rate can appear during labor.
+Late decelerations are ndicators of fetal distress because the baby is not recovering from the temporary blockage of oxygen during a contraction.

 - Lack of variability of the fetal heart rate.
 A healthy baby in utero has moderate variability of their heart rate where it varies from 6 to 25 beats per minute.
 If the fetal heart monitor strips do not show that the baby’s heart rate has good variability (meaning there is a pattern showing the heart rate moving up and down by an average of 6-25 beats per minute) then this is a sign of fetal distress.
 These conditions are known as minimal or absent variability.
 Loss of variability especially in the presence of other periodic patterns during labor is the most sensitive indicator of metabolic acidemia resulting from fetal distress.